 How gorgeous is that!

-Below are more examples of the two different climbing rose types for you to take a look at.
+Below are the main two types of climbing rose for you to take a look at.
 Remember, some will only be available from suppliers at particular times of the year, generally around autumn time.

 There are some stunning pink roses available, many being heavily scented.
 Here are some of the best.